tomcoolpxl/docker-compose-exercise-2/README.md

   2. backend server
   3. frontend server
 - the mongodb data is stored on a volume nasmed 'data'.
+- two separate networks exists so the frontend server cannot reach the database server directly.

 ### Platinum level